5 AI Pet Cameras With Treat Dispensers Every Anxious Dog Owner Needs

 The specs:

-- 360° movement – drive it around your home via app
+- 360° movement – you drive it like an RC car app

-- Two-way audio – talk to your dog while driving the robot
+- Two-way audio – talk while you drive

 Why it works for some anxious dogs: